Reckoning (Smallville): Plot

 Clark Kent (Tom Welling) sits in his loft holding a piece of coal, waiting for Lana Lang (Kristin Kreuk) to arrive.
 Clark expresses fear that Lana is drifting away because of his secret, so he decides to reveal his powers to her.
 Clark takes her to the Kawatche Caves, where they are then transported to the Fortress of Solitude.
 Lana is in shock as she looks around at the Fortress.
 Clark then uses the coal to make a diamond ring and proposes marriage.
 Afterward, Clark reveals what he did to his parents, Jonathan and Martha Kent (John Schneider and Annette O'Toole), who tell him that he is old enough to make decisions on his own without the advice of his father.
 After some initial doubt, Lana returns to the Kent farm to accept Clark's proposal.

 Lois Lane (Erica Durance) holds an election party for Jonathan at the Talon, where his supporters learn that he has defeated Lex Luthor (Michael Rosenbaum) in the Kansas State Senate race.
 Lana gets a call from Lex and meets him at his mansion.
 After seeing Lana's engagement ring, Lex realizes that Lana knows Clark's secret and reacts aggressively.
 Lana leaves, but Lex follows her in an attempt to apologize.
 Distracted, she does not see an approaching school bus; she strikes the bus with her car and is killed in the accident.
 Clark realizes that Lana's life is the price that Jor-El (Terence Stamp) promised to collect when he resurrected Clark in "Hidden".
-However, Jor-El provides a crystal that will allow Clark to reset the day, but warns him that the universe will find someone else's life to exchange for Lana's.
+Jor-El then provides a crystal that will allow Clark to reset the day, but warns him that the universe will find someone else's life to exchange for Lana's.
 When Clark takes the crystal, he is sent back to the moment that Lana appeared in his barn.
 This time, Clark decides not to reveal his secret.
 Clark's hesitation leads to the two having a fight.
 Lana, distraught, tells Clark that she needs "a break" from their relationship.
 Upset, Clark goes to Metropolis and tells Chloe Sullivan (Allison Mack) everything, including how he had already lived the day, and his proposal to Lana.
 Chloe promises to keep an eye on Lana to prevent her from dying once more.